bhomlab/bhm_contracts/docs/BHOM_smartcontract_HLD.md

 2) Check every period of lease is paid
 3) Check lease already registered
 4) Check payment time stamp
-5) Check create lease
+5) Create lease
-6) Anyone can make lease (Blocked Address X)
+6) Anyone can create lease (Blocked Address X)
 7) Check if amount is deposit plus lease fee
 8) Check if BHM amount of renter more than agent fee
 9) Check setDeposit
 10) Check transfer deposit
 11) Check exact renter
+12) Apply lease
+13) Anyone can apply lease (Blocked Address X)
-12) Check if BHM amount of renter more than agent fee
+14) Check if BHM amount of renter is more than agent fee
+15) Check CA receives agent fee
+16) Check event (ConfirmLeaseByCA)
-13) Check if payment time is less than current time and renter have not paid (withdrawLeaseFee)
+17) Check if payment time is less than current time and renter have not paid (withdrawLeaseFee)
-14) Withdraws BHM(lease fee) at renter account
+18) Withdraws BHM(lease fee) at renter account
-15) Check renter address
+19) Check renter address
-16) Check if payment time is less than current time and renter have paid (withdrawPreDeposit)
+20) Check if payment time is less than current time and renter have paid (withdrawPreDeposit)
-17) Lease end
+21) Lease end

 ### 4. BHOM.FR.SMARTCONTRACT.SALE